Route 422 at Palmyra sinkhole to reopen by week’s end

 The void was nearly 17 to 18 feet deep, forcing the road to close for months.
 More than 16,000 drivers that use the road daily had to take a detour while crews made major infrastructure repairs.

-She qualified, however, saying that it wasn’t permanent.
-“We don’t want to call this a fix because as you know, this area is very prone to sinkholes and while we can do a repair, there’s nothing we can do to permanently fix this situation.”
+“We don’t want to call this a fix because, as you know, this area is very prone to sinkholes, and while we can do a repair, there’s nothing we can do to permanently fix this situation,” she added.

-Due to the sinkhole frequency in the area, PennDOT installed 30 portholes to monitor underneath the roads.
+Due to the frequency of sinkholes in the area, PennDOT installed 30 portholes to monitor what’s happening underneath the road.